Svedrin/ruggers/README.md

     {"Value":["hallo4","lolol4"]}

 Nodes will seamlessly merge the changes they get, if their local data isn't newer.
-If it is, they'll `panic!` and you'll have to restart the whole cluster.
+If it is, they'll ignore the old data set.

+If the connection between cluster nodes gets lost and their datasets diverge, they won't notice until the connection is re-established.
+At that point, one node will receive data that is too far in the future.
+Then it'll `panic!` and you'll have to restart the whole cluster.
 (I should probably improve that.)

 ## Snapshots